hestiri/kluster/README.md

 # kluster
-The aim of `kluster` is to provide an efficient scalable procedure for approximating the number of clusters for large datasets.
+The aim of `kluster` package is to provide an efficient scalable procedure for approximating the number of clusters for large datasets.

 To install `kluster`: